thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Using the json pipe is a great trick to debug a form's value.
+> **Special Tip:** Using the json pipe is a great trick to debug a form's value.

+`form.value` returns the values of all form controls mapped to their names in a JSON structure.
+That's why `JsonPipe` will out put an object literal with a `counter` field of the value that the counter has.

 <h3 id="model-initialization-with-property-binding">Model initialization with property binding</h3>